StarRocks/starrocks/docs/loading/S3_Load.md

 Create a table, start a load process that pulls a Parquet file from S3, and verify the progress and success of the data loading.

+> Note
+>
+> The examples use a sample dataset in Parquet format, if you want to load a CSV or ORC file, that information is linked at the bottom of this page.

 #### Create a table

 Create a database for your table: